-- Check with the Shire's Planning Services and Local Laws teams for any permits or restrictions that may apply to property.
+- Check with the Shire's Statutory Planning Unit on phone 5950 1010 for any permits or restrictions that may apply to property.

-- Contact South East Water to discuss sewerage and grease trap requirements.
-If sewer is not available you should contact a wastewater consultant or a Shire Environmental Health Officer from the Shire to discuss septic tank requirements.
+- Contact South East Water to discuss sewerage and food/oil interceptor (grease trap) requirements.
+If sewer is not available, you should contact a wastewater consultant or a Shire Environmental Health Officer to discuss onsite wastewater requirements.

 - Contact one of our Environmental Health Officers to discuss the proposal.
-The National Food Safety Standards and other relevant information is available from the Environmental Health team by calling 5950 1373 during operating hours.
+The National Food Safety Standards and other relevant information is available from the Environmental Health Team online or at firstname.lastname@example.org.

-- Submit scaled plans of the proposed premises and arrange for an assessment by an Environmental Health Officer.
-It is recommended that you do not begin work on your premises until your plans are approved to prevent costly mistakes.
+- Submit scaled plans of the proposed premises and arrange for an assessment by a Shire Environmental Health Officer.
+It is requested that you do not begin work on your premises until your plans are approved to prevent costly mistakes.

-- Determine the classification of your business using the Department of Health Food Business Classification Tool.
-More information about food business classification and food business requirements can be found on our Food Business Requirements page.
+- Determine the classification of your business by referring to the Food Safety Victoria website.
+More information can be found on our Food Business Requirements page.

-- Submit an application for Food Act Registration or Notification Form to the Shire.
+- Submit an application for Food Act Registration/Notification Form to the Shire.
 Information and details on submitting your application can be found on the application form at Application for Registration of Food Premises or Food Vehicle 2023(PDF, 291KB)